 Indeed, the Jaguar comparisons were tempting enough that Pontiac ad man Jim Wangers persuaded Doc Watson of Hurst Performance Products to install a Sprint engine and four-speed in a well-worn 3.8 E-Type.
 Hurst turned it over to Car and Driver, which found it somewhat slower than a healthy Series I E-Type, so Hurst added a trio of Weber carburetors and a few other shade-tree hot rodding tricks that brought the engine to a claimed 315 horsepower (235 kW).
 Despite Car and Driver‘s enthusiasm, the Pontiac-engined Jag didn’t inspire a raft of imitators, but it did attract a lot of attention, which was the point of the exercise.
 (The converted car was later purchased by Ford engineer Don Coleman, who substituted a 300 cu. in.
 (4,918 cc) Ford six for the Pontiac cammer.)

 The publicity and favorable reviews were not enough to make the Sprint a runaway success.
 Total production for 1966 was fewer than 20,000 units, compared to nearly 97,000 ’66 GTOs.
 While the hot OHC engine was novel, it was not powerful enough to entice horsepower-crazed teenagers, and the few customers interested in fuel economy in 1966 usually settled for the base engine.
 (Pontiac claimed the Sprint engine was capable of 20 mpg (11.8 L/100 km), but a Popular Mechanics owner survey in 1966 found that even the base engine seldom exceeded 17.5 mpg (13.4 L/100 km) in normal driving.)
-Even Car and Driver, for all its enthusiasm for the concept, reluctantly concluded that the V8 made more sense in the A-body.
+Even Car and Driver, for all its enthusiasm for the concept, reluctantly concluded that the V8 was a more sensible choice for A-body.
 Despite the OHC engine, the Tempest/Le Mans Sprint was no sports sedan and many observers wondered if the hot six would do better in a smaller, lighter, sportier car.

 By the time the Tempest/Le Mans Sprint entered its second model year, Pontiac was busily readying the Firebird for its mid-year introduction.
 When the Firebird went on sale in late February 1967, the 165 hp (123 kW) OHC six was standard, with the Sprint package as one of four engine options.